anbangyuan/anbangyuan.github.io/_pages/publications.md

 * **Under Review**
   * **An, B.**, Wang, X., & Chow, K. Three years of COVID in Hong Kong - the Drivers of the Policy, Science, Resources, Economics or Political Will.
+  * **An, B.** Chapter Five: Dedicated to Rural Industries: Promoting the Deep Integration of Rural Finance and Industrial Development. *Rural Finance*.
-  * Yarime, M., Li, H., **An, B.**, Zuo, R., Li, Z., Li, Z., & Chen, Z. AI for Sustainability in China: Responsible AI Technology in Practice for Better Environmental Sustainability.
-Global Partnership on Artificial Intelligence.
+  * Yarime, M., Li, H., **An, B.**, Zuo, R., Li, Z., Li, Z., & Chen, Z. AI for Sustainability in China: Responsible AI Technology in Practice for Better Environmental Sustainability. *Global Partnership on Artificial Intelligence*.
-  * **An, B.** Opportunities and Challenges to Implement Circular Economy in the GBA: An Analysis on Electric Vehicle Battery Recycling.
-Science and Public Policy.
+  * **An, B.** Opportunities and Challenges to Implement Circular Economy in the GBA: An Analysis on Electric Vehicle Battery Recycling. *Science and Public Policy*.

 * **In Progress**
   * **An, B.** Opportunities and Challenges of Sustainable Agricultural Technology Development: A Case of Agricultural Technology in Saline Alkali Land.